Cisco-Talos/Mussels/README.md

 - Add a yes/no Ready-check prompt prior to a build, with information about the build similar to the `--dry-run` option.
   - Feature must include a `-y`/`--yes` override for non-interactive builds.

-- Add feature to clone recipes from cookbook to local directory.
 - Migrate clamav-related recipes to a separate `clamav-mussels-cookbook` repository.
 - Migrate non-clamav-related recipes to the new `mussels-recipe-scrapbook` repository.
 - Start documentation about cookbooks and how to get new cookbooks added to the index.